DEFINE has the following distinct features:

 The main interactions between the ecosystem, the financial system and the macroeconomy in DEFINE are portrayed in Figure 2.

 Growth channel: The financial system has both positive and negative effects on economic activity.
 The positive effects include the provision of finance that increases investment and, hence, economic growth.
-The negative effects are related to the potential rise in the leverage ratio of firms that, under certain conditions, can harm economic activity by reducing desired investment and credit availability.
+The negative effects are related to the potential rise in firm leverage that, under certain conditions, can harm economic activity by reducing desired investment and credit availability.

 Financial (in)stability channel: The stability of the financial system is affected by macroeconomic activity.
 However, the links are not clear-cut.
 On the one hand, high economic growth is conducive to the expansion of the financial system, which might be associated with higher financial fragility (reflected in higher leverage ratios).
 One the other hand, low economic activity creates debt repayment difficulties that affect the stability of the financial system.